BuilderIO/partytown/README.md

 ### Vanilla

-The React components are simply wrappers for convience, but Partytown itself can be used from any framework, or no framework at all by just updating HTML.
+The React components are simply wrappers for convenience, but Partytown itself can be used from any framework, or no framework at all by just updating HTML.

 Each third-party script that shouldn't run in the main thread, but instead party 🎉 in a web worker, should set the `type` attribute of its opening script tag to `text/partytown`.
 This does two things: